I am a big fan of beautiful code, not only in terms of quality of programming but also formatting the code nicely so that it is easy on eyes.

 Go to NppExec under Plugin menu and click on Execute or hit F6.
 You will get the Execute dialogue box.

+As it is a new command, in the dropdown box, <temporary script> is selected.
 Type in the following commands in the window:

 npp_save h:\tools\AStyle --style=allman "$(FULL_CURRENT_PATH)" npp_open $(FULL_CURRENT_PATH)